 Often it’s the simplest things that bring greatest reward.
-This may sound like a cliché, but it’s definitely true of sleep.
+This may sound like a cliché, but it’s true of sleep.
 A good night’s sleep is the ultimate life affirming tonic.
-But as we all know, an undisturbed night isn’t always easy to come by - especially in today’s modern world where we’re expected to be ‘switched on’ 24 hours a day.
+But as we all know an undisturbed night isn’t always easy to come by - especially in today’s modern world where we’re expected to be ‘switched on’ 24 hours a day.

-Restless sleep – sleep may come but is interspersed with waking up and difficulty getting back to sleep.
+Sleep may come but is interspersed with waking up and difficulty getting back to sleep.
 Tossing and turning, being unable to relax both physically and mentally leave you tired and irritable in the morning.
 Although similar to disturbed sleep, here you are in control.
 A restless night with poor quality sleep can leave you feeling bleary eyed and affect energy during the day.

-Waking early – typically this would see you waking around 3am and then being unable to fall back to sleep.
+Typically this would see you waking around 3am and then being unable to fall back to sleep.

 Meaning how awake and full of energy you feel during the day.
 It is a measure of how well you can cope with daily tasks after sleep.
 We often attribute morning grogginess to experiencing insufficient sleep at night but it can also be symptomatic of insufficient of fragmented sleep during the first part of your night – when you’d normally be in a deep sleep.